Capture of Kazan by the White Army: Background

-At July, 22, People Army of Komuch together with Czechoslovak Legion (about 3300 men with 4 cannons in common) captured Simbirsk and on August 1, began to move north in Kazan direction.
-After crushing the detachment of Reds (about 2500 men with 10 cannons) began quick advance.
-Going along the Volga River, on August, 4 they reached the mouth of the Kama River.
+At July 22, People's Army of Komuch together with Czechoslovak Legion (about 3,300 men with 4 cannons in common) captured Simbirsk and on August 1, began to move north in the direction of Kazan.
+After crushing the detachment of Reds (about 2,500 men with 10 cannons) began quick advance.
+Going along the Volga River, on August 4 they reached the mouth of the Kama River.
 Reds tried to stop Whites again, but lost and retreated to Kazan.
 During that battle it became obvious that Red troops were ill-prepared and badly organized.

-At that time Kazan had 146.000 inhabitants.
-For the defence of Kazan Reds concentrated about 10 thousand men from all the region.
-The most effective of the defending troops were "international" detachments: Latvian Riflemen (two regiments), Karl Marx's International Battalion (made from Austrians and Hungarians prisoners, captured by Russians during First World War), the First Moslem Communist Battalion, First Tatar-Bashkir Battalion etc.
+At that time Kazan had 146,000 inhabitants.
+For the defence of Kazan Reds concentrated about 10,000 men from all the region.
+The most effective of the defending troops were "international" detachments: Latvian Riflemen (two regiments), Karl Marx's International Battalion (made from Austrians and Hungarians prisoners, captured by Russians during World War I), the 1st Moslem Communist Battalion, 1st Tatar-Bashkir Battalion, etc.